 By the mid-1970s the line fell into disuse; in 1990 it was sold to the Kansas City Terminal Railway Company (KCT), which filed for abandonment not long after.
 Fortunately, government officials saw an opening to create the state's first rail-trail along this corridor.

 The wildlife and parks department took title to the land and began construction in 1992.
 The first section, 17 miles from Richmond to Welda, opened in 1996.
 The northern 16-mile section, from Ottawa to Richmond, opened in 1998.
-And the final 18-mile section in the south, from Welda to Iola, opened in 2008.
-The trail has proved popular residents and visitors alike.
+And the third 18-mile section in the south, from Welda to Iola, opened in 2008.
+A short extension taking the trail even farther south to Riverside Park in Iola was completed a few years later.
+The trail has proved popular with residents and visitors alike.
 The variety of ecosystems and geography, including wooded areas, farmland and prairies, makes the trail inviting.
 It also incorporates urban areas and small towns.
 Among some of the Prairie Spirit Trail's more notable natural features are the nearby native prairie preserves, including The Nature Conservancy's Anderson County Prairie Preserve, which protects the rare Mead's milkweed and other vanishing species of the tallgrass prairie.

 At its northern terminus in Ottawa, the Prairie Spirit Trail intersects with the Flint Hills Nature Trail

 (at Walnut and 1st streets).
 From the southern endpoint in Iola, trail users can continue south for another 6.5 miles on the same rail corridor to the city of Humboldt via the Southwind Rail Trail